Proposal Vote

-As you know, Northport and East Northport are rich in history, with stories and places that define who we are.
-The Northport Historical Society and Museum is at the heart of preserving that legacy.
-On May 20, 2025, alongside the Northport-East Northport School District budget and trustee vote, a separate ballot proposition will offer you the chance to help ensure our museum's future.
+Northport and East Northport are steeped in history—and the Northport Historical Society and Museum is proud to have been at the center of preserving that legacy for over 63 years.
+On May 20, 2025, alongside the Northport-East Northport School District budget and trustee vote, a separate ballot proposition will offer you the chance to ensure our museum's future.
+To be clear, this is not a part of the school budget.

 We are asking for your support of a modest annual tax—just $3.10 to $3.74 per household (about a penny a day).
-This small investment would generate $60,000 annually, enabling us to grow our preservation and educational programs and meet rising costs.
-This amount will NOT increase until such time as another vote is taken.
+This small investment would generate $60,000 annually, enabling us to expand our preservation and educational programs and meet rising costs.

 Why it matters: